FaridSafi/react-native-gifted-form/README.md

 - HiddenWidget - A non-displayed widget.
 The value will be passed to SubmitWidget
 - LoadingWidget - A loader
 - RowWidget - A touchable row with title/image
+- RowValueWidget - A touchable row with title/image and a value
 - SelectCountryWidget - A country picker.
 Flags made by www.IconDrawer.com
 - SelectWidget - A select menu
 - SeparatorWidget - A 10px widgets separator